More than twenty years ago, Josh started caring for local families as a doctor in a small clinic on Big Island.

 He became part of the community and got to know the challenges people faced, like the high cost of living, the lack of affordable housing, and the plague of addiction.

-So he ran for office, serving in the State House and State Senate from 2004 to 2018 and making a difference in people’s lives, like providing healthcare for every child in Hawaii, more resources to treat addiction, and insurance coverage for kids with autism.
+So he ran for office to make a difference in people’s lives, serving in the State House and State Senate from 2004 to 2018 and passing legislation that provided healthcare for every child in Hawaii, more resources to treat addiction, and insurance coverage for kids with autism.